markniu/PandaZHU/README.md

-Use esp32 as the mcu for 3D printer motherboard.
+PandaZHU use ESP32 as the mcu for 3D printer motherboard.
+Zhu is Chinese for bamboo

 it has  larger memory and more powerful than normal 32bit 3D printer motherboard.